hirnlego/repetita-versio/README.md

 The same behaviour applies when the module receives a positive voltage at the **play input**.

-## Edit mode

-Edit mode is entered by pressing and holding the button for more than 0.25 seconds when the module is either in loop or in trigger mode.

 ## Global mode

-Global options are accessed in any mode keeping the button pressed for more than 0.25 seconds.
-In this scenario the knobs acts as follow:
+Global options are accessed in any mode keeping the button pressed for more than 0.3 seconds.
+When in global mode the leds lit-up with a light blue, icy color.
+In this mode the knobs acts as follow:

 **Blend:** Input gain:
 - ccw > 0 (no input);